nikschadowsky/BAALL/docs/glossary.md

 A function type that returns a number and expects a parameterless string function.

+Function types are none-safe by default.
+Fields that can hold a function, therefore, cannot be none.

 ###### **list type**:

 A list type is a type declaring something as a variable size container of some other type.
 A list type is declared by